SymfonyCasts/symfony-ux/sfcasts/stimulus/extend-chartjs.md

 # Extending a UX Controller

-When we use the chartjs controller from the UX package, we're build all the data for that library in PHP then pass it directly into `chart.js`.
-The `Chart` object we create is turned into JSON, rendered on this `data-view` attribute... which is ultimately read from the core controller and passed right into chart.js.
+When we use the chartjs controller from the UX package, we build all the data for that library in PHP then pass it directly into `chart.js`.
+The `Chart` object we create is turned into JSON... rendered on this `data-view` attribute... which is ultimately read from the core controller and passed right into chart.js.

 So, for the most part, if you need to customize your chart, you can do that by